chapmanb/cloudbiolinux/doc/private_cloud.md

        user ALL=NOPASSWD: /bin/bash

-where user is your Fabric username.
+where user is your VM user login name.
 Alternatively add user to the sudo group.

 Now try: